GiacomoV90/free-genai-bootcamp-2025/sentence-constructor/chatgpt/prompt.md

 - Do not show pinyin when showing Chinese except in the table of vocabulary.
 - Provide a possible sentence structure for the student

-Student input: Bears are at the door, did you leave the garbage out?
+Student input: Did you see the birds this morning?
+They were looking at our garden.